nosvagor/vagari/README.md

 ### Colors as the Symbols, Design as the Grammar

-⮩ i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history. ⮯
+> i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history.

 <details open>
 <summary>
 An obsession with the language of film provided much insight and some rationale for this general philosophical (or rather, biological) concept.
 Hence, the following represents a way to mine meaning from media, or rather, the
-<strong>🎭 exploration of culture</strong> via the some of the most dominant mediums:
+<strong>exploration of culture</strong> via the some of the most dominant mediums:
 </summary>

 - [What is Cinema Language?](https://youtu.be/1-6-8HN5yv8) (importance of ...)